maximilianh/cellBrowser/README.md

 Funded by the California Institute of Regenerative Medicine and the Chan-Zuckerberg Initiative https://www.chanzuckerberg.com/.

 This is a viewer for single cell data.
+You can click on hover over cells to get meta information, select genes to color on and click clusters to show cluster-specific marker genes, which in turn are clickable again.

-It allows you to load an expression matrix and cell annotation (meta data) file and color the plot by gene or annotation.
-It does not arranges the cells for you or runs analyses.
-Instead, if gets the analysis data from wherever you already have it, with one-line data importers for Cellranger, Seurat and Scanpy.
+The accompanying command line programs allows you to load an expression matrix and cell annotation (meta data) file and color the plot by gene or annotation.
+It does not run analyses.
+Instead, it gets the analysis data from wherever you already have it, with one-line data importers for Cellranger, Seurat and Scanpy.

 For a demo of the browser, see http://cells.ucsc.edu